-- We are purchasing an additional 95 HEPA units with the additional $120,000 funding, leaving approximately $45,000 for filters and other needs.
+- We purchased an additional 95 HEPA units with the additional $120,000 funding, leaving approximately $45,000 for filters and other needs.

-- Schools without mechanical ventilation will be receiving HEPA units in classrooms and shared spaces.
+- Schools without mechanical ventilation received HEPA units in classrooms and shared spaces.
 These buildings (exhaust only – Tier 3, as defined by the Ministry of Education) represent approximately 20% of our schools.

-- HEPA units will also be placed in Kindergarten spaces, regardless of the ventilation system in place.
+- HEPA units were also placed in Kindergarten spaces, regardless of the ventilation system in place.
 270 Kindergarten classrooms will receive HEPA units.